Stacked glass payment cards with a dinar symbol, archway silhouette, and Iraqi flag

 Best Card For Every Need in Iraq

-Top 5 Crypto Cards in Iraq
+Top Crypto Card in Iraq

-Iraq's economy runs on dollars - from oil revenues to real estate prices to everyday electronics transactions - yet the Central Bank formally banned crypto in 2017.
+Iraq's economy runs on dollars, from oil revenues to real estate prices to everyday electronics transactions, yet the Central Bank formally banned crypto in 2017.
 This paradox makes USDT the shadow dollar of Iraqi commerce, and crypto cards the bridge between P2P stablecoin holdings and international spending power.

-Crypto.com Icy adds 4% cashback and airport lounge access.
 Card acceptance is concentrated in Baghdad's Karada and Mansour districts, and more developed in the Kurdistan Region (Erbil, Sulaymaniyah).

 Kolo Card